 How To Make a Web Form

 If your web form doesn’t make sense to your leads — if it’s complicated or asks for too much information — potential leads may lose interest and leave your site.
 Consider how much the offer at the end of the form is worth and adjust your web form accordingly.

 Creating a web form starts with determining its purpose.

-Include straightforward headers
+Include straightforward headers.

-By including straightforward headers, your leads will know exactly how to complete your form.
+Straightforward headers let your leads know exactly how to complete your form.
 Headers help avoid confusion and ensure your leads spend the minimum required time on your form.

 At the top of your form, include a sentence or two about what you’re going to ask from your leads.
 You can also include a short statement about why you need that information to remain transparent with your leads.

-Consider the appearance of your form
+Consider the appearance of your form.

 Why should you improve web form usability?